xbeat/Machine-Learning/README.md

 Introduction to Differential Analysis on Complex Manifolds

 Differential analysis on complex manifolds is a branch of mathematics that combines complex analysis, differential geometry, and topology.
 It studies the properties of complex-valued functions on complex manifolds, which are spaces that locally resemble complex Euclidean space.
 This field has applications in theoretical physics, particularly in string theory and quantum field theory.

+## Bayesian Optimization for ML Hyperparameter Tuning

+Bayesian Optimization Fundamentals

+Bayesian optimization provides a sophisticated approach to hyperparameter tuning by modeling the objective function probabilistically.
+It constructs a surrogate model using Gaussian Processes to approximate the relationship between hyperparameters and model performance.

 ## Comprehensive Python Data Visualization Slideshow